nus-cs2103-AY2122S1/ip/docs/README.md

 ### 4.`tell <time>` - Find tasks with keyword of time.

-Duke tells tasks user hope to search on a specific time.
+Hyddd tells tasks user hope to search on a specific time.

 Example of usage: